ParthDatar/WDeStuP/README.md

 Then go to the Petri Visualizer, and you can see a simulation of the Petri Net.
 Click on the question mark to discover the properties of your Petri Net, and the rewind button to reset the model to its initial place.

+You can find some helpful examples, such as two roads, nowhere, a double add net, and a shift net!